binaryphile/www.minimak.org/pages/index.md

   make a significant difference in typing.
 Other layouts overoptimize, trying to squeeze tiny improvements out of large numbers of key changes.
-- __Changes fewer keys:__ Because many key changes don't make sense, Minimak is able to change only 12 keys in the full layout, while still giving the majority of the benefit of other layouts.
+- __Changes fewer keys:__ Because other layouts don't put the same premium on preverving your QWERTY skills, they change keys unnecessarily.
+Minimak changes only 4, 8 or 12 keys (your choice), while still giving the majority of the benefit of other layouts.
 - __Preserves finger impulses:__ Of the 12 keys that do change, _only 3_
   move to a different finger.
 This makes it far easier to correct yourself as you learn, and therefore you learn faster.
 Your initial impulses are still good, they just need to be modified.
-- __Can be learned in steps:__  Minimak's layout is designed to be learned in increments of 4- or 6-key swaps, at your decision.
-4-key increments allow you to use it quickly in your everyday life, while offering the best improvements that can be had at each step.
+- __Can be learned in steps:__  Minimak's layout is designed to be learned in three increments of 4-key swaps.
+By limiting the amount of change to be learned at a time, you adapt faster.
+For the gung-ho, there's also a 6-key layout that gets you to the full Minimak in two steps.
-- __Can be used at any level:__  You don't have to learn the full 12-key layout, you can stop at any level you're comfortable with.
-If you're on the 4-key or 8-key levels, you're already using the best layout possible for that number of key-swaps.
+- __Can be used at any level:__  You don't have to learn the full 12-key layout; you can stop at any level you're comfortable with.
+If you're on the 4-key or 8-key levels, you're already using the best layout possible for that number of key-swaps (6-key is the second best for that number of keys).
 - __Is QWERTY-friendly:__  Because of the low number of key changes and the minimal number of finger changes, you're easily able to preserve and switch to your QWERTY typing skills.